-- (1) During the stay safe period, a person who ordinarily resides in the State of Victoria must not permit another person to enter the premises at which they ordinarily reside (whether or not entering any building on the premises). - (2) Subclause (1) does not prevent any person entering the premises: - (a) if the other person also ordinarily resides at the premises; or - (b) if permitted under, and provided they comply with the requirements of, the Directions currently in force; or - to attend or undertake work or provide or receive educational services; or
+- (1) During the stay safe period, a person who ordinarily resides in the State of Victoria must not permit more than 100 persons to enter the premises at which they ordinarily reside per day (whether or not entering any building on the premises). - (1A) The cap in subclause (1) does not include: - (a) the person (or people) who ordinarily reside at those premises and any other person with whom those people are in an intimate personal relationship; and - (b) any infant under one year of age visiting the person; and Note 1: up to 100 people are permitted to enter the premises over the course of a day.

-Examples: a tradesperson for the purpose of carrying out repairs; a disability support worker; a vet; a person for end of life faith reasons.

-Note: this includes a person who provides professional respite care for carers of people with complex needs, where that professional is permitted to work in accordance with the Directions currently in force.

-- (d) to provide childcare, child-minding, early childhood education, schooling or education services (whether paid or on a voluntary basis); or - (e) if that person is a parent or guardian of a child who ordinarily resides at the premises, to visit that child; or - (f) to provide care and support to a relative or other person who ordinarily resides at the premises: - (i) who has particular needs because of age, infirmity, disability, illness or a chronic health condition; or - (ii) because of matters relating to the relative or other person's health (including mental health or pregnancy); or

-- (g) to visit someone who ordinarily resides at those premises and with whom they are in an intimate personal relationship; or - (h) if the person is visiting for a social gathering (visiting person), provided that there is no one else at the premises except for: - (i) the person (or people) who ordinarily reside at those premises and any other person with whom those people are in an intimate personal relationship; and - (ii) no more than 99 other persons who are visiting for a social gathering; and - (iii) any infant under one year of age of a visiting person; and - (iv) provided that the premises does not have more than 100 visiting persons for a social gathering each day; or

-Note 1: under subclause (2)(h), up to 100 people may visit for a social gathering each day, with any infant under one year of age not counting towards this limit.
 The 100 people do not need to be from the same household and do not have to visit at the same time.

-Note 2: it is strongly recommended that face coverings be worn at private gatherings when physical distancing is not possible.
+Note 2: it is recommended that face coverings be worn at private gatherings when physical distancing is not possible. - (2) Subclause (1) does not prevent any person entering the premises: - (a) if the other person also ordinarily resides at the premises; or - (b) if permitted under, and provided they comply with the requirements of, the Directions currently in force; or - (c) to attend or undertake work or provide or receive educational services; or Examples: a tradesperson for the purpose of carrying out repairs; a disability support worker; a vet; a person for end of life faith reasons. - Note: this includes a person who provides professional respite care for carers of people with complex needs, where that professional is permitted to work in accordance with the Directions currently in force. - (d) to provide childcare, child-minding, early childhood education, schooling or education services (whether paid or on a voluntary basis); or - (e) if that person is a parent or guardian of a child who ordinarily resides at the premises, to visit that child; or - (f) to provide care and support to a relative or other person who ordinarily resides at the premises: - (i) who has particular needs because of age, infirmity, disability, illness or a chronic health condition; or - (ii) because of matters relating to the relative or other person's health (including mental health or pregnancy); or - (g) to visit someone who ordinarily resides at those premises and with whom they are in an intimate personal relationship; or - (h) to attend an inspection of real estate for the purposes of a prospective sale or rental of the property, organised in accordance with any requirements in the Restricted Activity Directions (Victoria); or

-- (i) to attend an inspection of real estate for the purposes of a prospective sale or rental of the property, organised in accordance with any requirements in the Restricted Activity Directions (Victoria); or - (j) for the purpose of moving to the premises as the place where they will ordinarily reside; or - (k) to escape harm or the risk of harm, including harm relating to family violence or violence of another person; or - (l) for medical or emergency purposes; or - (m) for purposes relating to the administration of justice; or - (n) as required or authorised by law; or - (o) for the purposes of national security.
+- (i) for the purpose of moving to the premises as the place where they will ordinarily reside; or - (j) to escape harm or the risk of harm, including harm relating to family violence or violence of another person; or - (k) for medical or emergency purposes; or - (1) for purposes relating to the administration of justice; or - (m) as required or authorised by law; or - (n) for the purposes of national security.